 Design Changes Webinar

-You can register for this live training webinar for a cost of $129.
+You can download the recording of this training webinar for a cost of $129.
 You will receive:

-- a link to download a recording of the live webinar (~1 hour long)
+- a link to download a recording of the live webinar (57 minutes in duration)

-This live webinar includes 45-50 minutes of presentation slides and 10-15 minutes of answering questions submitted to through the live chat window.
+This live webinar was hosted on January 20, 2022.
+The webinar includes 48 minutes of presentation slides and 9 minutes of answering questions submitted to through the live chat window and verbally.
 The presentation explains how to document design changes prior to design transfer, during design transfer and after the product has been commercially launched.
 After you update your procedure for design changes, you can show the recording of this webinar to your design and development team to ensure that design and development documentation is compliant and updates are efficiently maintained.
 All deliveries of content will be sent via Aweber emails to confirmed subscribers.

-If you have any generic questions about documenting design changes or the new ISO 13485:2016 requirements for design changes, please email me at email@example.com.
+If you have any questions regarding the design changes webinar or ISO 13485:2016 requirements for design changes, please email me at email@example.com.
 I will use your questions as material for webinars and future blogs.
-During live webinars you are only be able to submit questions via the chat box.
-If you have company-specific questions, please send me a request to set-up a private call to discuss your specific issues.
+If you have company-specific questions, please send me a request to set up a private call to discuss your specific issues.

 VIEW OUR PROCEDURES – CLICK HERE OR IMAGE BELOW:

-Rob Packard is a regulatory consultant with ~25 years experience in the medical device, pharmaceutical and biotechnology industries.
+Robert Packard is a regulatory consultant with 25+ years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
-Rob was a senior manager at several medical device companies—including President/CEO of a laparoscopic imaging company.
-His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
-From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
-Rob’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications and 510(k) submissions.
+Robert was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
+His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certifications.
+From 2009 to 2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
+Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
-He can be reached via phone 802.281.4381 or email.
-You can also follow him on Google+, LinkedIn or Twitter.
+He can be reached via phone at 802.258.1881 or by email.
+You can also follow him on Google+, LinkedIn, or Twitter.